Skip to Content

 By hardening, I am referring to allowing young plants to benefit from as much sunlight as possible while protecting them from heavy rain and strong winds.

-The tiny seedlings can be adversely affected when grown indoors because the amount of light they are exposed to is always limited.
+The tiny seedlings can be adversely affected when grown indoors because the light they are exposed to is always limited.

 Mini-plastic greenhouses are ideal because they are mobile enough to be moved around the garden to maximize the young plant’s exposure to natural light and allow drainage.